its-saanvi/linux-mcsr/doc/minecraft/wayland/rebinding.md

 ```

 - Let's break down how the layout file works.
-- The comment code on the right (the text after the `//`) shows which key is being mapped to what character.
+- In the above example, the comment code on the right (the text after the `//`) shows which key is being mapped to what character.

 ```xkb
 key <AD03> { [ Armenian_pe, Armenian_PE ] }; // e > պ